coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 ### ViewData / ViewBag

-The Viewbag and/or ViewData is collected if specified.
+The ViewBag and/or ViewData is collected if specified.

 Example: